 People, ordinary everyday people, need to tell their own stories; need to express their own realities, their own truths and be confident to take their own unique place in the unfolding chaos and order.

 Knowing your own stories and having the skills and the confidence to share them, is what the latest LinkUpArts project, Travels, is all about.
-In a series of ACE funded workshops, Travels aims to equip participants with new skills and to awaken fresh curiosities for a variety of ways to create and communicate their own tales.
+In a series of Awards for All funded workshops, Travels aims to equip participants with new skills and to awaken fresh curiosities for a variety of ways to create and communicate their own tales.

 For our first workshop last May 2017, we were lucky enough to have the wonderful Sophie Partridge sharing The Art of Storytelling.
 Like an enigmatic pixie-Janus, she welcomed us to the gateways of our own tales; invited and encouraged us to go further, deeper into our creativity, sparking my idea for a series of short stand-alone pieces each inspired by a different workshop.

 I’ve always been a little in awe of Sophie – maybe it was that that made the day so special.
 Or maybe it was simply that Sophie was in fine form.
 It was a magical day.

 I believe in a person’s right to create and recreate themselves.
 I heard myself say the words out loud and there was power in them.
 In the moment of utterance I knew that this was another universe.
 The words, drawn out of me, had opened a door and I was suddenly on the other side.
 In this new universe resided a clarity and wisdom that dazzled my senses.

 I was supernaturally aware of all the times other people had created someone they had claimed was me and I could suddenly see how powerless those images were.
 Those spin-off identities, amalgamations of fact, fiction and wishful thinking, were no threat to me here.
 Here I was free to concoct my most meaningful reality, free to choose the balance and weight of the words that would deliver my tale as faithfully as any kind of reality would allow.